 Recommended by A World to Travel

-The ski domain of Portes du Soleil – which includes twelve resorts between Mont Blanc in France and Lake Geneva in Switzerland – is one of the best in that mountain range and the perfect one to enjoy the Swiss landscapes the country is famous for.
+Portes du Soleil’s ski domain – which includes twelve resorts between Mont Blanc in France and Lake Geneva in Switzerland – is one of the best in that mountain range and the perfect one to enjoy the Swiss landscapes the country is famous for.

-And not only beautiful, it is a specially good one for snowboarding too where crowds (unless in public holidays) are non-existent and the runs quite enough for a week of fun.
+It is also especially good one for snowboarding, where crowds (unless on public holidays) are non-existent and the runs are quite enough for a week of fun.

 Recommended by Simpler and Smarter

 Montreux Noel should be top of your list if you visit at the end of November to Christmas and love some Christmas spirit.

 This festival takes part in Montreux and its surroundings in the month leading up to Christmas.
 It’s easy to get to the center of Montreux via train, and you can walk to many of the attractions from there.
 The main event is the Christmas market!
 It spreads out along Lake Geneva, and there are tons of stalls, food, and drink.
 The best time to visit is in the evening when Santa also rides across the lake regularly – it makes for quite a sight!